MananDhiman/academic-code/cpp/readme.md

+The filename corresponds to the question number in this list

 1. Write a program to enter mark of 6 different subjects and find out the total mark (Using cin and cout statement)
 2. Write a function using reference variables as arguments to swap the values of pair of